XiangmingKA/academic-kickstart4/content/project/2 A RenderMan API/index.md

 # Project summary to display on homepage.
 summary = """
- This is the curriculum project in CS285 Advanced Image Synthesis at UCSB.<br>
+ This is a curriculum project in CS285 Advanced Image Synthesis at UCSB.<br>
  I'm responsible for all the code and pipeline design
  """